rackerlabs/technical-blog/_posts/2018-10-30-sap-security.md

 Beginning with SAP&reg; version 4.0, you can use the Security Audit Log feature to record security-related system information, such as changes to user master records or unsuccessful logon attempts.
-This log is designed for auditors who need to detailed information about what occurs in an SAP system.
+This log is designed for auditors who need detailed information about what occurs in an SAP system.
 By activating the audit log, you keep a record of all of the activities that you consider relevant for an audit.
 You can then access this information in the form of an audit analysis report.
 This blog helps you activate your SAP